snakrani/drone-delivery/Readme.md

 Build Solution:

 `mvn clean install`(At command line)
--> generates the fat jar(with dependencies) in home folder(copied from target folder).
+-> generates the fat jar(with dependencies) in target foler

 Execute Solution: